 But she doesn’t make it easy on “Three Billboards” because Mildred doesn’t stop at verbal attacks.
 Are nasty kicks, Molotov cocktails and vigilantism an option?
 Will this woman become a perpetrator herself?

 Martin McDonagh has shot an old-fashioned film in the best sense of the word, at times almost Old Testament-like, with calm shots, character actors and no show value frills.
-There is something daring about letting a cinema heroine communicate with old billboards in the Facebook age.
+There is something daring regarding letting a cinema heroine communicate with old billboards in the Facebook age.
 At the same time, the Irish director and playwright, known for his black humor and grotesque constellations, puts the audience to the test.
 No one is what they appear in this portrait of the American South.

 At first glance, the small town of Ebbing is populated by stereotypes, be it racist macho police officers, Mildred’s thug ex-husband (John Hawkes) with a stupid blonde girlfriend (Samara Weaving) or the small used car dealer (Peter Dinklage) who doesn’t want to that the others call him midget.
 The film makes fun of the gross and subtle discrimination that characterizes Ebbing’s everyday life.
-Because there are constant arguments about language regulations and choice of words, Donagh takes the simultaneity of violence and political correctness in America with the grain.
+Because there are constant arguments regarding language regulations and choice of words, Donagh takes the simultaneity of violence and political correctness in America with the grain.

 cop with cancer